 I fear that this is the only comprehensive study done on the Chavacano de Ternate.
 At least it is the only one I came across with.
 So I write this article with a disclaimer that I am writing based on a research carried out in the late 1940s on the Chavacano de Ternate language.

 I will begin by pointing out some interesting words that exist in both Chavacanos.
 One such word is ansina.
 Yes, my favorite Chabacano word ansina can also be found in the Chavacano de Ternate.
-Caga and Mia (coming from the Spanish cagar and mear) also can be found in the Chavacano de Ternate.
-Words that come from Mexican Spanish like Petate and Zacate (pronounced as sacate) also exist in the Chavacano de Ternate as well as Latin American Spanish words such as hincarse (which means to kneel).
+Caga and mia (from the Spanish cagar and mear) can also be found in the Chavacano de Ternate.
+Words that come from Mexican Spanish like petate and zacate also exist in the Chavacano de Ternate.

-The Chavacano de Ternate Past Tense and Present Tense is exactly like the Chabacano de Zamboanga Past Tense.
-The future tense though is different in both Chabacano dialects.
+The Chavacano de Ternate past tense and present tense is exactly the same as their Chabacano de Zamboanga counterparts.
+The future tense though is different.
 To form the future tense in Chavacano de Ternate, the word di/de is employed.
-Here are some examples taken from the book The Ternateños: Their History, Languages, Customs, and Traditions:
+Here are some examples taken from the book The Ternateños: Their History, Languages, Customs, and Traditions.

 Chavacano: Di Pega yo el bola.